 To begin, you probably already have some sewing scissors.
-Most people have sewing shears for cutting out, as well as thread snips or embroidery scissors for snipping threads.
+Most people have sewing shears for cutting out patterns pieces from fabric, as well as thread snips or embroidery scissors for snipping threads.
 Although I’ve seen a lot of sewers use their large cutting shears for snipping threads, I find that awkward.
 I prefer embroidery scissors myself—they have fine blades that let you get in close and snip off fine thread in small areas.

 In addition, I find tailors points are handy for trimming seams, clipping curves, or performing other small cutting jobs while you sew.
-They are a lot easier to use than shears, again because they are smaller and will do a neater job.
+They are a lot easier to use than shears, again because they are smaller, have pointed tips, and will do a neater job.
+You can easily get into small areas to clip or trim with a good pair of tailors points.

 Return from Sewing Scissors to Small Sewing Tools -->